Available for download (PDF):

-We are compiling extensive resources related to the implications and challenges of living in the post-truth society to accompany the October conference as background to the themes we’ll be discussing.
+We have compiled extensive resources relating to the implications and challenges of living in the post-truth society to accompany the conference, ‘Post-truth Society: from Fake News, Datafication & Mass Surveillance to the Death of Trust’, that took place in Valletta, Malta, 10-11 October, 2019.

 Dr Alex Grech, executive director of the Commonwealth Centre for Connected Learning, talks to Times of Malta in an article entitled ‘We are edging to a world where reality is a matter of personal opinion’.